Carl Ben Eielson Middle School

 All students must be in their Period 1 class.

-Absences: Parents/guardians are reminded to call the attendance office at 446-1710 to inform us of your child’s absence before 9:00 a.m., the morning of the absence.
-Feel free to call the attendance number at any time, 24 hours a day, to leave a message.
-This message should include the student’s name, ID number, grade, the date(s) and reason they will be absent.
-If no phone contact has been made, the student must present a written excuse, signed by his/her parent to the attendance office when returning to school.
+Absences: Parents/guardians are reminded to call the attendance office at 446-1710 to inform us of your child’s absence before 9:00 a.m. the morning of the absence.
+Feel free to call the attendance office at any time, 24 hours a day to leave a message.
+This message should include the student’s name, ID number, grade, date(s), and reason for absence.
+If your child is ill, please include all of their symptoms in your message.
+If no phone contact has been made, the student must present a written excuse signed by his/her parent to the attendance office when returning to school.
 Any absence not verified by phone or note will be considered unexcused.

-Tardiness/Returning to School: Students coming to school after classes have begun or returning to school after an appointment must stop by attendance for a return slip.
-They need a signed note or doctor’s note to check in unless we have already received a phone call.
+Tardiness/ Returning to School: Students returning to school after classes have begun or returning to school after an appointment must press the buzzer, tell staff your name and ID number, and reason for tardiness/returning to school.
+The student will need a signed note unless we have already received a phone call.

 ENTRANCE TO THE BUILDING DURING SCHOOL HOURS